 Naadam means “games” in Mongolian and is also the most important festival in Mongolia.
 For tourists, it’s a perfect opportunity to get more familiar with the unique Mongolian culture.
 Don’t miss it if you have the chance to travel Mongolia!

 Locals call Naadam the “three games of Men”, representing the wrestling, archery and horse racing events that take place during the festival.
 Despite its name, women and children have been starting to participate in a few events.
 Another popular activity linked to the festival is the “Ankle-Bone Shooting”.

-Naadam takes place during the summer and is a perfect time to travel Mongolia.
-We had the chance to travel Mongolia during Naadam 2019, and since we wanted to do it independently we had a hard time finding information on the festival.
+The festival takes place during summer, a perfect time to travel Mongolia if you’re not keen on experiencing the minus 30 degrees (C°) the winter offers.
+We had the chance to travel Mongolia during Naadam 2019, and since we wanted to enjoy the festival independently we had a hard time finding information on the events.
 The reason behind this article is to help travelers to have a blast and be more aware of what’s going on during this celebration.

 When is Naadam ?

 In Ulaanbaatar, the main festival lasts for 3 days, starting on the 11th of July and ending on the 13th of July.
 The 14th and the 15th of July are also public holidays in Mongolia, but there are no attractions for tourists during these days.
 On the other hand, there are activities related to Naadam starting from the 6th of July with the archery events, and numerous activities on the 10th such as Horse Racing and Archery.

 The festival has different dates depending on the Mongolian province, in July and August.
 These two months are the best time to travel Mongolia.

 What to see during the Naadam festival ?

 There are 4 different activities during the Naadam festival, namely Wrestling, Horse Racing, Archery and Ankle-Bone Shooting.